 The Knowledge Project with Shane Parrish

 Master the best of what other people have already figured out.
 Each week, I learn from the best so you can apply their insights to your life.
 No fluff, no filler, just timeless conversations that make you smarter.
 Inspired by Charlie Munger's timeless advice: "I believe in the discipline of mastering the best that other people have ever figured out.
 I don't believe in just sitting down and trying to come up with everything on your own.
 Nobody's that smart."
-Subscribe now and start mastering what works.
+If you enjoy the show, please hit the follow button.

 Show episodes